jrl-labs/getglue/README.md

 ---

 * High-level language like R
-* Originally designed as a "gluing language", meant to piece together code written in *C* and *Java* and *C++* and so on.
-* This flexibility has allowed developers to connect high performance C and Fortran libraries to Python.
+* Syntax and object behavior is very consistent and well thought out
-* Over the last 10 years, much of the scientific community has adopted Python
+* Over the last 10 years, much of the scientific community has adopted Python...now Python libraries exist for stats, machine learning, and so on.

 Why should you learn Python?
 ----------------------------